-Fortunately, iOFFICE’s room reservation software integrates with Google Calendar, Microsoft Outlook and Slack so employees can still receive notifications about room scheduling the way they are accustomed to seeing them.
+Fortunately, iOFFICE Hummingbird integrates with Google Calendar, Microsoft Outlook, and Slack so employees can still receive notifications about room scheduling the way they are accustomed to seeing them.

 Although many facility managers are taking on more strategic roles in business operations and real estate portfolio management, responding to service requests and managing facility maintenance is still an important part of the job.

 In a benchmarking survey of U.S. facility managers by Cleaning & Maintenance Management, 35 percent said they were responsible for maintaining 20 or more buildings.

 Using facility management software that includes a mobile app makes facility managers much more efficient.
 They can see service requests as they come in, sort them by type or building and easily see any other essential details.